must read

 Read more: What Are The Basic Requirements To Teach English in Japan?

-Owning a TEFL certification greatly improves a candidate's chances for acceptance due to the competitiveness of the program.
-Additionally, showing that you have or are currently studying and learning the Japanese language and the Japanese education system can prove useful.
+Owning a TEFL certification greatly improves a candidate's chances for acceptance due to the program's competitiveness.
+Additionally, showing that you have or are currently studying and learning the Japanese language and the Japanese education system can prove helpful.

 The JET Program Application Process

-Applying for the JET program is a lot like applying to a university or graduate school program.
+Applying for the JET program is a bit like applying to a university or graduate school program.
+You can expect a lot of paperwork and interviews.
 The JET application is completed via an online portal.
 Applications must be submitted during the fall period.
-The applicant will be expected to provide information on their academic background; Japanese language level & experience; Experience working or teaching children and young adults; And experience with living abroad.
+The applicant will be expected to provide information on their academic background, Japanese language level, and experience, including experience working or teaching children and young adults, and experience living abroad.

 Documents applicants can expect to submit for the JET Program will include: